 - The final step is to edit the query to show the new calculation in a percentage format.
 Click Chart configuration (), then Display format.
 Then change the calculation metric to display in %.

-Then the query is done!
-Check out the screenshot below as an example.
+The query is now complete.
+See the screenshot below for an example.

-If you'd like to filter this report by the problem tickets with the most incidents, you can apply a top/bottom filter.
+If you want to filter this report by the problem tickets with the most incidents, you can apply a top/bottom filter.
 Check out Creating a top/bottom filter for further instructions.